oracle-livelabs/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

 14. To test the connection, click **Connect to database**.
 Your connection credentials are correct if you see Checkpoint and TRANDATA options appear.
 If incorrect, you should check the connection string and ggadmin password.

     In this lab, you created a connection from the Oracle GoldenGate Marketplace instance to the target Autonomous AI Lakehouse database.
 You may now **proceed to the next lab**.

 ## Acknowledgements

 * **Author** - Jenny Chan, Manager, Data Integration & Essbase User Assistance
 * **Contributors** -  Julien Testut, Database Product Management; Katherine Wardhana, User Assistance Developer
-* **Last Updated By/Date** - Jenny Chan, December 2025
+* **Last Updated By/Date** - Jenny Chan, March 2026